 Don’t take a vacation from skin care protection

-Summer is just around the corner, which means now is not the time to take a break from protecting your skin.
+Summer is in full swing, which means now is not the time to take a break from protecting your skin.

 The incidence of melanoma has been increasing nationwide, says Peter Scott Hopewood, MD, a general surgeon at Falmouth Hospital with a special interest in cancer.

 “Half of cancers are caused by behaviors,” Dr. Hopewood says.
 “Skin cancer is one of the cancers you can prevent by being smart.
 It’s easier to prevent it than treat it.”

 Melanoma, the potentially deadly skin cancer, has increased by 250 percent among U.S. children and young adults since the 1970s, according to a recent report.

 “This is a national problem that needs to be addressed, and it begins with awareness and effective prevention strategies,” said the senior author of the report from the Buffalo, New York-based Roswell Park Cancer Institute study.

 “Prevention is especially important for young people,” says Dr. Hopewood.
 “Their skin is more susceptible to Ultraviolet radiation and sets them up for future problems.”